 6. Find a privately owned rental

-Ways to Build Credit, Fast
+How to Build Credit Fast for Renting

 Living with roommates can be a fun and rewarding experience, but understandably, you may not want to live with them forever.
 So, let’s get you on the path to good credit fast.
 In a short time, you could have a stellar FICO score.
 Here’s how to build credit the right way: